Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 ![](figures/faq10-1.png)

-<h2 id="what-do-i-do-if-the-error-message-memcopysync-drvmemcpy-failed-is-displayed-during-model-running.md">What Do I Do If the Error Message "MemCopySync:drvMemcpy failed."
+<h2 id="what-do-i-do-if-the-error-message-memcopysync-drvmemcpy-failed-is-displayed-during-model-running">What Do I Do If the Error Message "MemCopySync:drvMemcpy failed."
 Is Displayed During Model Running?</h2>

 ## Symptom<a name="section1785905019184"></a>